Cosmian/kms/documentation/docs/authentication.md

 The KMS server can start in authenticated or non-authenticated mode (the default).

-## Determining the user
+## Non-authenticated mode

 In non-authenticated mode, the server maps all requests to the default user, configured using the `--default-username` option (or the `KMS_DEFAULT_USERNAME` environment variable).
 This user will default to `admin` if not set.

 ```sh
 --default-username <DEFAULT_USERNAME>